polywock/globalSpeed/README.md

 ## Features
 - Hotkeys (and way to customize them).
 - Pinning (apply custom playback rate to a specific tab).
-- Recursive Mode (slower, but compatible with more sites like AppleTV+)
 - Fx: apply filters (invert, grayscale, etc) on the entire page or select elements.

 ## Build